4 Stages of Product Development

 Highlighting the maturity phase is difficult, but companies can get a better idea when they start to see sales flat-lining.
 This may not mean that the company is going into the red zone, but it may simply mean that it’s time to innovate on a new product.

-When profits start to steady out over time and revenues aren’t growing as rapidly, the company is in the mature stage of the product development life cycle.
+When profits start to steady out over time and revenues aren’t growing as rapidly, the company is in the 3rd stage among the 4 stages of product development life cycle.
 This is when the product has been proven to be successful and learnings can be adopted from the model.
 Companies can also choose to invest more in the product, but returns are generally non-justifiable.

 From a business standpoint, it makes sense to shift focus onto the next launch.
 When it comes to the technology necessary to continue growth, it’s better to focus on supporting-tech rather than disruptive-tech models.